 Melissa Stephens, Director | email@example.com

-Dr. Stephens is a practicing veterinarian at Scottsdale Veterinary Hospital who is passionate about animal welfare and equal access to veterinary health care for all pet owners.
+Melissa is a veterinarian who is passionate about animal welfare and equal access to veterinary health care for all pet owners.
 Growing up in Surrey, B.C., Melissa was surrounded by animals and has a deep understanding and respect for the human-animal bond.
 She pursued a career in veterinary medicine not only because she loves to encourage and help support this bond, but also to act as an advocate for those who do not have a voice.

 Melissa believes wholeheartedly in the work that Paws for Hope does – so much so that she decided to pursue a position on the board of directors.
 She has volunteered at many of Paws for Hope’s clinics for the homeless and low-income earners of Vancouver, and is very excited to continue to offer free vet care at these clinics as well as taking on a more active role in their planning.

 Rhianydd Bellis, Director | firstname.lastname@example.org

 Rhianydd is a Crown Counsel for the Ministry of Justice.
 She received her Bachelor of Arts (with Distinction) from Bishop’s University in 2003 and her Baccalaureate of Laws from Dalhousie University in 2007.
 Rhianydd articled with the Attorney General’s office and was called to the Bar of British Columbia in 2008.
 Her law practice consists of regulatory and criminal offence prosecutions at both the Provincial and Supreme Court levels.

 Rhianydd has always had a keen interest in animals.
 As a youth, she volunteered at a veterinary clinic, and her family frequently had an assortment of domestic pets and wild “rescue” animals.
 Over the years, Rhianydd’s menagerie consisted of two fox terriers, a stray cat (turned family pet), eight gerbils, multiple field mice, three cotton-tailed rabbits, two tarantulas, a baby robin, and her pet crow, Molly.
 Rhianydd firmly believes in the importance of animal rights and welfare, and is looking forward to working on projects which enhance the lives of animals throughout BC.
 Rhianydd currently lives in Vancouver with her partner and their dog, Tessa.